openaire/guidelines-cris-managers/README.rst

 Your feedback, esp. as a CRIS manager or developer of a CRIS platform, is important for us.
 You can provide us feedback using the following channels:

 * by creating an `issue in the github repository <https://github.com/openaire/guidelines-cris-managers/issues>`_ (you need to have a github account);
-* by sending an e-mail: info@openaire.eu
+* by sending an e-mail: guidelines@openaire.eu